Bryce Canyon | Hage Photo

 175 Miles

 The beauty of Springdale is, well, its beauty.
 The splendor within Zion National Park doesn’t stop at the park boundary and the town at its gateway is a beneficiary of the spillover beauty.
-The main thoroughfare wends its way toward the park entrance passing a collection of small art galleries, bed and breakfasts, restaurants and bars.
-You’ll also find the outfitters who can gear you up for a wintertime exploration of the famed Narrows within Zion.
+The main thoroughfare wends toward the park entrance passing a collection of small art galleries, bed and breakfasts, restaurants and bars.
+You’ll also find outfitters who can gear you up for a wintertime exploration of the famed Narrows within Zion.
 For this unique expedition, you’ll need special dry suits or high waders to stay warm and dry as you walk up the Virgin River beneath the giant cliff walls covered in ice and snow.

 Angels Landing to Brian Head Resort